Undergraduate Catalog

 112 History of the Earth.
 (4) (General Education/Natural Sciences) Physical and biological history of the earth (North America emphasis).
 Origin of continents, mountains, oceans, etc.; evolution of plants and animals.
 No prerequisites.
 3 hrs. lect.; 2 hrs. lab.
 IAI: P1 907L.

 113 Energy and Earth Resources.
 (3) (General Education/Natural Sciences) Introduction to energy, water, soil, and mineral resources and the impact of their use on the environment.
-Does not count toward major or minor in Geology.
+Does not count toward minor in Geology.
 No prerequisite.

 200 Mineralogy.
 (4) Introduction to crystallography, origin, classification, identification, and occurrence of common minerals.
 Prerequisite: GEOL 110 or GEOG 121.
 Student should have basic knowledge of high school or introductory college chemistry.
 3 hrs. lect.; 2 hrs. lab.